onera/Fast/Fast/doc2/source/Fast.rst

     Load tree from file.
 The tree must be already distributed (with 'proc' nodes).
-    The file can be a single CGNS file ("t.cgns") or a splitted per processor CGNS file ("t/t_1.cgns", "t_2.cgns", ...)
+    The file can be a single CGNS file ("t.cgns") or a splitted per processor CGNS file ("t/t_1.cgns", "t/t_2.cgns", ...)

-    If you run in seq mode, mpirun must be false.
+    If you run in sequential mode, mpirun must be false.
     The function returns a full tree.

     If you run in mpi mode, mpirun must be true.